 - Ability to work independently

-There are also a few software tools you should try to gain some experience with.
-This isn’t crucial to landing a role, but it will certainly help you stand out from the crowd:
+There are also a few software tools you should gain some experience with.
+This isn’t crucial to landing a role, but it will undoubtedly help you stand out from the crowd:

 - Microsoft Project

 It’s always worth looking into prospective companies to see what tools and software they use in their project management processes.
 Employers want to know that you’ll be able to catch on as quickly as possible; the less time they spend onboarding you, the more time they can dedicate to project tasks.